AyushKaithwas/koinx/README.md

 ## Deployment

-This project is deployed on [Vercel].
-Check out the live version here: [Link to the deployed site]
+This project is deployed on Vercel.
+Check out the live version here: [[Link to the deployed site]](https://koinx-ruby.vercel.app/bitcoin)

 ## Local Setup